mtamjidhossain/Breast-Cancer-Detection/README.md

 # Breast-Cancer-Detection
-This program utilizes machine learning to predict if a tumor is malignant or benign using the Breast Cancer dataset.
+This project utilizes machine learning to predict if a tumor is malignant or benign using the Breast Cancer dataset.